 - PY 245.
 Theories of Personality 3 hours.
 A wide variety of classical and modern theories of personality and the pertinent empirical research are presented and compared.
 Consideration given to the components of a good theory of personality and to the applications of various personality theories.
 Prerequisite: PY 100.
 Spring odd years. - PY 270.
 Child and Adolescent Psychology 3 hours.
 Human growth and development from conception through young adult.
 Students will study traits, learning, intelligence, and social and emotional growth, personality and adjustment.
 Prerequisite: PY 100.
 Fall.
 Spring. - PY 305.
 Grief and Loss 3 hours.
 Provides a comprehensive understanding of the issues surrounding grief & loss.
 Issues to be addressed are losses due to death, endings, natural changes, progression of life, etc. Cultural uniqueness, rituals, ceremonies, fears of change, terminology and societal attitudes will be analyzed.
 Strongly recommended for psychology majors.
 Prerequisites: PY 100 or SC 100, Sophomore.
 Spring odd years. - PY 310.
 Experimental Psychology 4 hours.
 Course will consist of a 3-hour lecture and 1-hour lab per week.
 Lecture session will include behavioral science methodology, research design, measurement, and data collection in psychological studies.
 Laboratory experience in designing and conducting psychological experiments.
 Prerequisites: PY 100.
 Spring. - PY 322.
 Physiological Psychology 3 hours.
 Neurological and endocrinological basis of behavior; anatomy and physiology of sensorimotor pathways, brain and glands; information integration and response; homeostatic regulating systems; arousal, sleeping, dreaming thirst, eating, sexual behavior, stress, psychopathology and reflexes; mechanisms of learning, memory and emotions.
 Prerequisites: PY 100, plus 3 additional hours of psychology.
 Fall odd years. - PY 331.
 Social Psychology 3 hours.
 Social behavior of the individual and the group; culture and personality; social interaction, dynamics of social groups; social phenomena.
 This course will count as a sociology major elective.
 Prerequisites: PY 100.
 Fall odd years. - PY 335.
 Cognitive Psychology 3 hours.
 Course in the theoretical interpretations, research methods, and empirical findings regarding mental processes; thinking, intelligence, problem-solving, reasoning, language, learning, sensation and perception.
 (Formerly titled Psychology of Learning) Prerequisites: PY 100.
 Fall odd years. - PY 341.
 Human Sexuality 3 hours.
 The course will deal primarily with the psycho-social aspects of sexuality, and to a lesser degree, with the physiological aspects.
 Topics include: varieties of sexual behavior, procreation and contraception, creating healthy relationships, sexual health and gender roles.
 This course will also count as an ALDS major elective.
 Prerequisite: PY 100.
-Fall even years. - PY 345.
-Abnormal Psychology 3 hours.
-Begins with a systematic study of positive mental health.
-Survey of mental disorders of childhood and adulthood with a focus on the diathesis-thesis paradigm, treatment and prevention issues.
-The topical questions of genetic vulnerability, resilience, treatment, medications and prevention are discussed.
-Prerequisite: PY 100.
-Fall.
+Fall even years. - PY 342.
+Health Psychology 3 hours.
+This class provides an overview of the field of health psychology, one of the specialty areas of the discipline of psychology.
+Health psychology focuses on the roles of behavior and lifestyle, stress and coping, and psychosocial factors on health, illness, and chronic disease.
+Students will learn the history of health psychology, major theories in the field, and learn methods of applying health psychology knowledge to promote health and prevent diseases.
+Particular attention will be given to the reading and discussion of leading research in health psychology.
+Prerequisites: PY 100, PY 225.
+Fall even years.